bitbrain/icebearjs/README.md

 Metadata
 ===

 This plugin generates jQuery UI elements which base on JQueryUI.
-You have to define a jsonp source in a repository first, in the following example a basic ```meta.xml``` file:
+You have to define a jsonp source in a repository first, in the following example a basic ```meta.json``` file:

 ```json
 {